Dovecote – a gleam in the eye

 Some time around then vandals started a major fire at Dovecote and for one season we operated from a temporary steel container.
 There was also considerable opposition from some of the Haversham Village residents at the time.
 Some believed that something like Thorpe Park was being planned and the matter went to planning appeal, but permission was granted and building started.

 We move to Haversham

-We jumped at the new opportunity, formed Haversham Sailing Club Limited and signed all the papers, moving to the site in the Spring of 1993.
+We jumped at the new opportunity, formed Haversham Sailing Club Limited and signed all the papers, moving to the site in May 1992.
 Life was looking good and we really appreciated ARC's generosity.
 We were financially stable, the sailing was good, we enjoyed a good relationship with our neighbours, the social calendar was packed, and then ARC sold us, along with nearly all the other lakes in the valley, to David Marle, whose primary interest was angling.